openstack/cinder/doc/source/configuration/block-storage/drivers/windows-iscsi-volume-driver.rst

    debug = True

-The following table contains a reference to the only driver specific option that will be used by the Block Storage Windows driver:
+The following table contains a reference to the only driver specific option that will be used by the Block Storage Windows iSCSI driver:

 .. include:: ../../tables/cinder-windows.inc